acoustic-content-samples/wchtools-cli/README.md

 When comparing two directories or a source directory and a target WCH tenant, any manifest files read or written by the compare command will be loaded or saved using the source directory as identified by the --source argument.

-When comparing two Watson Content Hub tenants, any manifest files read or written by the compare command will be loaded or saved using the current working directory where the command is executed from.
+When comparing two Acoustic Content tenants, any manifest files read or written by the compare command will be loaded or saved using the current working directory where the command is executed from.

 ##### Limiting the scope of the comparison